TARGENE/TMLE.jl/docs/src/index.md

 ## Overview

 TMLE.jl is a Julia implementation of the Targeted Minimum Loss-Based Estimation ([TMLE](https://link.springer.com/book/10.1007/978-1-4419-9782-1)) framework.
-If you are interested in efficient and unbiased estimation of causal effects, you are in the right place.
-Since TMLE uses machine-learning methods to estimate nuisance estimands, the present package is based upon [MLJ](https://alan-turing-institute.github.io/MLJ.jl/dev/).
+If you are interested in leveraging the power of modern machine-learning methods while preserving interpretability and statistical inference guarantees, you are in the right place.
+TMLE.jl is compatible with any [MLJ](https://alan-turing-institute.github.io/MLJ.jl/dev/) compliant algorithm and any dataset respecting the [Tables](https://tables.juliadata.org/stable/) interface.

 ## Installation